The course of true love is never smooth, and in colonial New England young couples had many courtship customs to contend with.

-Young Men Were Oafs Even in 1680.
-Judge Samuel Sewall recorded the struggles of his daughter to find love with Sam Gerrish, whose father had conspired with the judge to marry off the boy to the judge’s daughter.
-Sam, it seems, had feet of clay where this romance was concerned.
+Judge Samuel Sewall recorded the struggles of his daughter to find love with Sam Gerrish.
+Sam’s father had conspired with the judge to marry off the boy to the judge’s daughter, Mary.
+Sam, it seems, had feet of clay when it came to this particular romance.
 The judge noted how one difficult-to-arrange dinner between the couple went awry:

 Still, Gerrish did go through with marrying Mary.
-However, she died shortly after the wedding and Sam was free to pursue his true love.
+However, she died shortly after the wedding and Sam could pursue his true love.

-Courting Sticks.
-In the Connecticut River Valley, especially, two wooing lovers were kept suitably apart by having to whisper sweet nothings into the ear of the object of their desires from a distance of six to eight feet.
-This was accomplished with a device called a courting stick, which was a wooden tube with a cup at each end.
+They accomplished this feat with a device called a courting stick — a wooden tube with a cup at each end.
 One party held the cup to her mouth while the other placed his cup at his ear and listened.
 And in case the couple was inclined to abandon the device for closer contact, these courting sessions were generally held in a room packed with the couple’s family.

-Personal Ads.
 One way around all the negotiating over an arranged marriage was to cast a wide net for potential partners.
 An early and very direct personal ad appeared in a Boston Evening Post of Feb 23, 1759.
 The author, “A.W.” addressed it to:

-"To the Ladies.
-Any young Lady between the Age of Eighteen and twenty three of a Midling Stature; brown Hair, regular Features and a Lively Brisk Eye: Of Good Morals & not Tinctured with anything that may Sully so Distinguishable a Form possessed of 3 or 400£ entirely her own Disposal and where there will be no necessity of going Through the tiresome Talk of addressing Parents or Guardians for their consent: Such a one by leaving a Line directed for A. W. at the British Coffee House in King Street appointing where an Interview may be had will meet with a Person who flatters himself he shall not be thought Disagreeable by any Lady answering the above description.
-N. B. Profound Secrecy will be observ'd.
-No Trifling Answers will be regarded."
+Any young Lady between the Age of Eighteen and twenty three of a Midling Stature; brown Hair, regular Features and a Lively Brisk Eye: Of Good Morals & not Tinctured with anything that may Sully so Distinguishable a Form possessed of 3 or 400£ entirely her own Disposal and where there will be no necessity of going Through the tiresome Talk of addressing Parents or Guardians for their consent.